rob-letts/dotfiles/README.md

 # dotfiles

-Over the top configs for Neovim and Zsh.
+Over the top configs for Neovim and VS Code plus some other random bits.

-Got some ESLint, VS Code, and Starship in there as well.